 If your shares are registered directly in your name with CVR Energy's transfer agent, American Stock Transfer & Trust Company, you are considered the "stockholder of record" with respect to those shares.
-The Notice of 2009 Annual Meeting, this Proxy Statement, the proxy card and the 2008 Annual Report have been sent directly to you by American Stock Transfer & Trust Company.
+The Notice of 2010 Annual Meeting, this Proxy Statement, the proxy card and our annual report for the year ended December 31, 2009 (the "2009 Annual Report") have been sent directly to you by American Stock Transfer & Trust Company.

 If your shares are held in a stock brokerage account or by a bank or other nominee, you are considered the "beneficial owner" with respect to those shares.
 These shares are sometimes referred to as being held "in street name."
-The Notice of 2009 Annual Meeting, this Proxy Statement, the proxy card and the 2008 Annual Report have been forwarded to you by your broker, bank or other holder of record who is considered the stockholder of record with respect to those shares.
+The Notice of 2010 Annual Meeting, this Proxy Statement, the proxy card and the 2009 Annual Report have been forwarded to you by your broker, bank or other holder of record who is considered the stockholder of record with respect to those shares.
 As the beneficial owner, you have the right to direct your broker, bank or other nominee on how to vote your shares by using the voting instruction card included in the mailing or by following the instructions on the voting instruction card for voting by telephone.